Amazon Lodge Trip Report - Brazil - TRIP REPORT

 The meals are about a 7.5 on a scale of one to ten.
 Breakfasts include a lot of fresh fruit, cereal, pancakes, sausage, bacon, omelets, bread, juices, coffee, and tea.
 After breakfast, you’ll make your lunch.
 The sandwich bar has a couple of choices of meat and cheese, plus cookies and fruit.
 The guides pack your lunch in a cooler filled with ice, water, pop, and beer.
 Dinners include soup, a choice of two or three main entrees, vegetables, wine, bread, salads, and dessert.

-Upon arrival at the Lodge's airstrip, after you get off the plane, John, the waiter, greets with a glass of champagne.
-Each evening when you reach the dock, he serves you a caipirinha—Brazil’s national cocktail.
-And, hors d’oeuvres are served just outside your room.
+Upon arrival at the Lodge's airstrip, after you get off the plane, John, the waiter, greets you with a glass of champagne.
+Each evening, when you reach the dock, he serves you a caipirinha—Brazil’s national cocktail.
+And hors d’oeuvres are served just outside your room.

 - Guy Schoenborn